Expertium/expertium.github.io/Benchmark.md

 12.​ LSTM.
 This is also a recurrent neural network, but a more complex one than GRU.
 I won't make a diagram for it.
 This implementation calculates three different values of memory stability for three different forgetting curve and then combines them into one via weighted averaging (with learnable weights).
 It uses same-day reviews and, unlike most algorithms here, it uses fractional interval lengths.
 It also uses the answer time - how long the user spent on a card - as an input feature.

 13.​ [RWKV-7](https://github.com/BlinkDL/RWKV-LM) (pronounced "rʌkuv" in IPA, like tho<ins>**rou**</ins>gh <ins>**k**</ins>ettle m<ins>**ove**</ins>), a novel architecture that aims to combine the best of Transformers and recurrent neural nets.
 It uses all available information as input: fractional interval lengths, grades, answer time, deck ID, preset ID, and information about reviews of siblings (related cards).
 The way it's optimized is very different from the rest of the algorithms.
 All other algorithms are optimized on a per-user basis, meaning that the parameters are personalized for each user, and the algorithm is evaluated on the review history of *the same user* that it's trained on, just on a different, later part of that history.
 RWKV-7 is instead optimized on 5 thousand users and evaluated on the *other* 5 thousand users.
 This is then repeated twice to get full coverage of the entire dataset.
 This is explained in more detail in the [Superiority](#superiority) section.
+Huge thanks to [1DWalker](https://github.com/1DWalker) on Github for implementing it!

 ### DASH family